infogrind/imdbtag/README.md

 imdbtag
 =======

-tagging script to match movie directories with a movie DB
+A script to name movie files according to imdb (or other DB) results